babel/babelify/README.md

 $ browserify -d -e script.js -t [ babelify --extensions .babel ]
 ```

+**NOTE:** Keep in mind that to get browserify to find files with extensions it doesn't include by default, you may also need to configure them there.
+For example, to have `require('./script')` in a browserified file resolve to a `./script.babel` file, you'd need to configure browserify to also look for the `.babel` extension.
+See the [`extensions` option](https://github.com/substack/node-browserify#browserifyfiles--opts) documentation.

 #### Relative source maps

 Browserify passes an absolute path so there's no way to determine what folder